acarayberk/AR-Book-Cover/README.md

 1-) Clone this repository

-2-) Open the project using Unity
+2-) Open the project using Unity (Folder ARBookCoverAyberkAcar)

 3-) Run the code, bring the covers of the book in front of the camera